veeneck/ryan.blog/content/blog/a-second-design-proposal.md

 Actually, there is a second note too -- they want me to try to keep their existing logo, which isn't too design friendly.
 I gave them two versions of the design.
 One with a stolen modern logo as an example, and one with their current logo.
 We'll see how the feedback goes this time around.

+Cleaner logo and fonts.

 ![](/uploads/2018/05/28/newlogo.png)

+Older logo and somewhat matching fonts.

 ![](/uploads/2018/05/28/currentlogo.png)